How to stay positive about maths when teaching your kids

 “We link maths strongly with intelligence,” Mike told BBC Bitesize.
 “We think people who aren’t good at maths aren’t intelligent, or often believe there is a ‘maths gene’, the same as when someone is good at sport.
 That is nonsense.”

-Before anyone starts telling their home-schoolers that maths ‘just isn’t their thing’, Mike offers three tips which could help everyone work with numbers at home, even grown-ups.
+Before anyone starts telling their children that maths ‘just isn’t their thing’, Mike offers three tips which could help everyone work with numbers at home, even grown-ups.

 Be positive about maths